How is Elo Calculated in LMSYS? The Secret Math Behind AI Leaderboards (April 2026)

 The "Confidence Interval" (±): The Most Ignored Stat

-If Model A is 1250 (±20) and Model B is 1240 (±20), they are technically overlapping.
-You cannot definitively say Model A is better.
+If Model A is 1493 (±10) and Model B is 1491 (±12), their confidence intervals overlap heavily.
+Statistically, you cannot definitively say Model A is better; they are practically tied.

 Bootstrapping: Removing the Luck Factor